Does Procedure Stand Alone?

 An Empirical Account of How Procedure Shapes the Way Individuals, Corporations, and the Government Litigate.

 Building on my previous doctrinal work, this Article empirically analyzes how different entities (e.g. corporations, labor unions, federal agencies, individuals, municipalities, etc.) alter their litigation patterns and behaviors in response to procedural change.

 In doing so, this paper breaks new ground in several ways.
 First, it introduces an original dataset, based on extensive archival research, centered around the transformative year 1938; a year that not only saw the promulgation of the Federal Rules of Civil Procedure but also the seminal Erie decision.
 Thus, this data is the first empirical examination of the key founding moment in modern civil procedure.
 Second, the Article is the first to demonstrate that facially neutral procedures shape which entities sue, get sued, how they litigate, and how cases are resolved.
 No longer can lawmakers and courts presume that procedure is neutral.
 Rather, this research shows that procedural change has a disparate impact on different entities.
 Procedures can be optimized for one kind of entity or another.
 This choice should not be, and need not be, made blindly.
 Instead, informed by empirical analysis, we can design procedural systems that accurately reflect our normative commitments.

 Beyond this consensus, this Article also reveals significant conflict between groups over which of the remaining procedural values are most important.
-Federal judges prioritize fairness and participation over all else.
-Large corporations emphasize the values of accuracy and finality.
+Federal judges prioritize fairness and participation.
+Large corporations value accuracy and finality.
 Pro se litigants stress the importance of accessibility and simplicity.
-Together, these empirical findings raise pressing normative concerns: whenever we favor one procedural value over another (as we often must), we also favor some litigants over others.
-Conflict over procedural values is conflict over which litigants to support and which to hinder.